-Driving Privileges: Driving privileges are identified on your SMF Airport ID Badge by either a symbol of the FAA Control Tower or a tug (Figure 4).
+Driving Privileges: Driving privileges are identified on SMF Airport ID Badges by either a symbol of the FAA Control Tower or a tug (Figure 4).

-- The FAA Tower symbol indicates authorization to drive on both the movement area and non-movement areas of the Airport. - The Tug symbol indicates authorization to drive on the non-movement areas of the Airport only.
+- The FAA Tower symbol indicates completion of a movement area driving program and the authorization to drive on both the movement area and non-movement areas of the Airport. - The Tug symbol indicates authorization to drive on the non-movement areas of the Airport only.

-In order to obtain driving privileges on the Airport Operations Area (AOA) an employee must demonstrate an operational need to drive a vehicle within the AOA Non-Movement Areas by providing written authorization from their employer and;
+In order to obtain driving privileges on the Airport Operations Area (AOA) an employee must demonstrate an operational need to drive a vehicle within the AOA Non-Movement Areas by providing written authorization from their employer and:

-- Maintain a valid driver's license - Pass a computer generated examination given by the County including subsequent annual training - Complete orientation provided by the employer
+- Maintain a valid driver's license - Pass a computer-generated examination given by the County including subsequent annual training - Complete orientation provided by the employer administered in the Badging Office, and practical Airfield Movement Area training provided by the Airport Training Officer or their designee.

 In accordance with FAR Part 139, individual(s) with demonstrated need will be given authorization and training to access the AOA Movement Area.
-To obtain authorization to drive on the AOA Movement Areas, individual(s) are required to successfully complete initial and annual computer-based training administered in the Badging Office, and practical Airfield Movement Area training provided by the Airport Training Officer or their designee.
+To obtain authorization to drive on the AOA Movement Areas, individual(s) are required to successfully complete initial and annual computer-based training